 A reminder to kindergarten parents to please keep a complete change of uniform clothes (including underwear and socks) in your child’s backpack.
 Periodically assess the clothes to make sure they will still fit your growing child or are appropriate for the season.
 The health office has received very few donations of underwear and socks so parents will be called to the school, if needed, to supply a change of clothes for their child.
 Thank you for your cooperation.

-In an effort to continue to move forward with our transition to a paperless district, you will need to log into your parent portal on Infinite Campus to fill out your emergency information.
-Please log in and update all emergency information including phone numbers, addresses and medical/condition information.
+Many parent/guardian phone numbers in Infinite Campus are no longer valid, voicemails are not set up or phone calls are not being returned in a timely manner.
+This can be frustrating especially in an urgent situation.
+Please update any new phone numbers with the front office.
 Your cooperation is appreciated.
-If you have any questions, please call the front office at (480)224-2700 for information.The health office is in need of new underwear donations- especially boys and girls sizes small and mediums.
-Any donation is appreciated.Reminder to students that will be in 6th grade for the 2017/2018 school year- if your child is 11 years old by July 24, 2017, they will need proof of a Tdap and Meningococcal immunization in order to attend school.
-Sixth-grade students that are 10 years old will need proof of the immmunizations within 10 days after turning 11 years old.
-(Please note that the Meningococcal vaccine formula can not be administered until your child is 11 years old).
+If you have any questions, please call the front office at (480)224-2700 for information.The health office is in need of new underwear and sock donations- especially boys and girls sizes small and mediums.
+Any donation is appreciated.Reminder to students that will be in 6th grade for the 2018/2019 school year- if your child is 11 years old by July 23, 2018, they will need proof of a Tdap and Meningococcal immunization in order to attend school.
+Sixth-grade students that are 10 years old will need proof of the immunizations within 10 days after turning 11 years old.
+(Please note that the Meningococcal vaccine formula cannot be administered until your child is 11 years old).
 Click here for the immunization policyHead lice in school-aged children is a continuous concern.
 One must assume that lice are always present in the community and school.
 It is recommended that parents screen their child for head lice on a weekly basis in a well-lit room.
 The Centers for Disease Control (CDC) has a great website with illustrations and information to help assist in identifying lice.
 Click here for the CDC link for head lice Also visit the health office link for head lice information- Click here for CUSD Health Office Lice LinkPlease call the health office for any questions or concerns.Maureen Briggs, HA(480)224-2702Fax (480)224-9646